JohnBesco/JohnBesco/README.md

   <br>

-  🔧 Version Control: Proficient in using Git for version control, ensuring efficient collaboration and code management in a team environment.
+  🔧 Version Control: Solid understanding of using Git for version control, ensuring efficient collaboration and code management.

   <br>